KQM-git/TCL/fluff/overworld.md

 ## Cursed Terrain

 - The 1.6 EM buffs didn't increase the reaction damage caused by environmental sources, such as electro crystals.
+- Overworld entities like grass, water, flowers, and crystals have levels

 ### Electro Crystals